MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 * [Set cluster policies](#set-cluster-policies)
 * [Monitor Azure Data Explorer clusters](#monitor-azure-data-explorer-clusters)

-This article presents a variety of recommendations for each of the above subjects that you can implement to achieve high concurrency in an optimal, cost-effective way.
+This article presents various recommendations for each of the above subjects that you can implement to achieve high concurrency in an optimal, cost-effective way.
 These features can be used alone, or in combination.

 > [!NOTE]
 > The actual number of queries that can run concurrently on a cluster depends on various factors such as cluster resources, data volumes, query complexity, and usage patterns.

 ## Optimize data

 For high concurrency, queries should consume the least possible amount of CPU resources.
-Use optimized table schema design, data partitioning, pre-aggregation, and/or caching to achieve this.
+Use optimized table schema design, data partitioning, pre-aggregation, and or caching to achieve high concurrency.

 ### Use table schema design best practices